Internet-of-People/iop-ts/README.md

 #### morpheus-crypto

+It's a wrapper on top of `morpheus-crypto-wasm` to provide a more coherent interface for the wasm code.

+#### morpheus-crypto-wasm

-A wasm package and wrapper on top of [keyvault-rs](https://github.com/Internet-of-People/keyvault-rust).
+A wasm package of [keyvault-rs](https://github.com/Internet-of-People/keyvault-rust).
 The SDK reexports it, so users don't need to use this package directly.

 ## Maintainers